peterkuma/alcf-precip/README.md

 ### weather

-Extract cloud types from weather reports.
+Extract cloud types from weather reports for training.

 ### alcf

-Run the ALCF to produce samples of near-surface backscatter.
+Run the ALCF to produce samples of near-surface backscatter for prediction.

 ### alcf_times

 Requires: `weather`

-Determine the time periods of the weather types for use with the ACLF.
+Determine the time periods of the weather types for use with the ACLF for traning.

 ### prepare_samples